 Open the Active Sessions folder to open a session; initially the Session Window will be blank, tap the 'Start New Session' button to open a session, open sessions for the Field Service Report and Track Assets projects are shown below.

 When sessions are finished or saved they appear in the Session Window awaiting further management via the Session Menu at the bottom of the screen, shown via the Menu button.
 These controls apply both to sessions filled on the iOS device and to sessions sent to the iOS client device by the Mobile Data Studio server.
 Sessions that have arrived from the Mobile Data Studio server are shown in red.
 Marked sessions shown in green can be sent to the Mobile Data Studio server via TCP/IP either individually or in a batch.
 Please review page 11 Wireless (TCP/IP) functions to understand their operation.
 The Duplicate (Dup) function applies to individual selected sessions, providing a convenient duplicate of data, but as a unique new session.
 For projects installed to the iPad, the Visual Style Header should be screen resolution in pixels wide and 50 or 60 pixels high; see Office Workstation project on iPad below.
 Text font size may be convenient at size 12 on the iPad, and that will still be convenient for iPhone if the smaller screen iPhone is operated in Landscape rather than Portrait mode.

-Sessions on iPhone and iPad are organised in Session List Columns, as for Android and Windows Mobile devices.
+Sessions on iPhone and iPad are organised in Session List Columns, as for Android and Windows 10 Tablet devices.
 Data in a particular column can be sorted alphanumerically by tap to the top of the column and the header for the active column will be blue.
 See examples above.
 The columns can be re-sized from default by dragging the header; change of orientation from portrait to landscape (and vice versa) will reset columns to default.
 Session List Columns are essential to track sessions on mobile devices and are set in project Design mode via Project > Properties > Options.

 Translation of Menu Language